Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

-The formulas (\ref{mindet}) and (\ref{indek}) allow us to derive entropic uncertainty relations for design-structured POVMs.
+The formulas (\ref{mindet}) and (\ref{indek}) are the base to pose entropic uncertainty relations for design-structured POVMs.
 Uncertainty relations in terms of generalized entropies were considered in \cite{guhne20,rastdes}.
 Findings of the previous section allow one to obtain uncertainty and certainty relations in terms of the Shannon entropy.
-The relations are posed as follows.

-[shn1]{Proposition} \begin{shn2} Let $M$ rank-one POVMs $\cle^{(m)}$, each with $\ell$ elements of the form (\ref{mejdf}), be assigned to a quantum $t$-design $\dn=\bigl\{|\phi_{k}\rangle\bigr\}_{k=1}^{K}$ in $d$ dimensions.
+[shn01]{Proposition} \begin{shn2} Let $M$ rank-one POVMs $\cle^{(m)}$, each with $\ell$ elements of the form (\ref{mejdf}), be assigned to a quantum $t$-design $\bigl\{|\phi_{k}\rangle\bigr\}_{k=1}^{K}$ in $d$ dimensions.
 It then holds that